Instagram Reels Length Limit: How Long Can Reels Be in 2026?

 - Instagram's built-in editor: Record, trim, add music, and apply effects directly in the app.
 Limited to the in-app recording cap (3 minutes in 2026).

 - CapCut: Free mobile editor with templates optimized for Reels.
-Export at 1080 × 1920 and upload to Instagram.
+Export at 1080 x 1920 and upload to Instagram.

-Instagram Reels can be up to 3 minutes (180 seconds) when recorded in-app.
-If you upload a pre-recorded video from your camera roll, the limit extends to 15 minutes.
+Up to 3 minutes (180 seconds) when recorded in-app.
+Upload a pre-recorded video and the limit extends to 15 minutes.
 Select accounts in Instagram's extended rollout can record up to 20 minutes.

 The minimum length for an Instagram Reel is 3 seconds.
 Anything shorter won't be published as a Reel.
 For engagement, aim for at least 7 seconds to give the algorithm enough watch-time signal.